 Gandhi Mahal Interfaith Garden

 The Gandhi Mahal Interfaith Garden is a collaboration of MNIPL, Gandhi Mahal Restaurant, and First Nations Kitchen.
-Together, we are exploring the connections between food justice, faith, and climate change while doing our part to create a socially just and culturally relevant food system that embodies our values.
+Together, we are exploring the intersections between food justice, faith, and climate change by growing healthy food for our partners and creating a radically welcoming space for community to thrive.

 Funding for this video is provided by the Center for Prevention at Blue Cross and Blue Shield of Minnesota.

 Gandhi Mahal Community Room, Tuesday, March 28th, 6:30-8:30 pm

 Itching to learn something about urban agriculture and searching for a way to dig in this season?
 Join us for our first community meeting of the year to start seedlings (bring seeds to share!), get to know members of your community, hear a lightning talk on Regenerative Agriculture 101, and share your wisdom and creativity on the first draft of the Gandhi Mahal Interfaith Garden crop plan.
 Let us know you can make it on Facebook!

 The Gandhi Mahal Interfaith Garden provides a tangible community space in a South Minneapolis backyard in which we practice regenerative agriculture to sequester carbon dioxide (CO2) and address climate change.
 By hosting volunteers from communities of faith, youth groups, and individuals of all spiritual paths, we are also exploring our connection with the earth through food in how what we grow relates to diverse cultural and spiritual backgrounds.